 Named for Revolutionary War hero Nathanael Greene, the Museum focuses on the history of Greene County and the Tennessee/Carolina region.
 Our exhibits begin with the giant animals that once roamed the area and includes 12 permanent galleries and 12 walk-through exhibits.
 There is something for everyone at the Nathanael Greene Museum!

-We're open Tuesday-Saturday, 11AM-5PM.
+We're open Monday-Saturday, 11AM-5PM.
 Admission is only three dollars for adults, two dollars for students.
 Museum members enter free of charge.

 The Nathanael Greene Museum is proud to be involved with the new Greeneville Quilt Trail.
 Please visit our permanent quilt gallery to see quilts from before the Civil War to more recent times.